Founder, Chief Tasting Officer, and lead guide

 Megan is a Boulder food blogger who has traveled extensively throughout the United States, Europe, Asia, and Central and South America.
 She moved to Boulder to earn a Masters degree in Educational Foundations, Policy, and Practice from CU Boulder and decided this was the place to stay and call home.
-Megan has lived in Boulder for ten years and enjoys the farm-to-table approach to home cooking.
+Megan has lived in Boulder for eleven years and enjoys the farm-to-table approach to home cooking.
 She’s always cooking something, and A Bolder Table can catch you up on her latest creations (or, more likely her chef-husband’s latest creations).
 Megan is a member of the Colorado chapter of Les Dames d’Escoffier and is on the board of the Flatirons Food Film Festival.
 She is also a part-time Spanish instructor, so don’t hesitate to practice Spanish with her if she’s your guide on tour.

 Natalie is a longtime Boulder resident who could almost be called a native.
 Growing up in her mother’s bakery, she developed her sweet tooth at a young age when she regularly sampled popular treats.
 Together with her mother and aunt, she published “From the Bakery of Afternoon Tea: Book of Pies” and a follow-up cakes edition for Amazon Kindle.
 Her penchant for delectable cuisine led her to Local Table Tours, where she takes guests around town to favorite restaurants among locals (including herself).
 When she isn’t guiding a tour, you can find her vegetable garden or in the kitchen cooking (if she isn’t already at some delicious happy hour around town).